loopitis/loopitis-repo/README.md

 Make sure to have Docker Compose installed on your machine.

-run the following command and that's it !  you can start using it.
+On linux, run the following command and that's it !  you can start using it.
 ```bash
 curl -sSL https://bit.ly/3W0DUPt | bash
 ```